LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

 A CSV file (comma separated values) is a computer-readable format for storing table data.
 Most spreadsheet programs like Excel will be able to save to CSV (using ```File > Save As```).

 This step depends on you being able to extract postcodes - most likely from your library management system.
-You will need to produce a file that contains a single column with a header as the first row, and a list of postcodes for the remaining rows in the column.
-No other data should exist in the column.
+You will need to produce a file that contains a column with a header as the first row, and a list of postcodes for the remaining rows.
 If your data includes any additional data it is recommended you remove this.

 Your file should look like the following (for however many postcodes there are).
 There is no need to count the postcodes, or aggregate them in any way.